History of Cottages by the Sea and the Benedict Family

 Tom Meets Carol

-Our mother, Carol Jacobsen, is of Danish descent but not through the island of St. Croix.
+Our mother, Carol Jacobsen, was of Danish descent but not through the island of St. Croix.
 Carol came from a poor, Danish, farming family in Minneapolis, Minnesota.
 Danish was often spoken in her home as she was growing up, so she could always understand some Danish.
 Carol’s father, Joachim “Joe”, emigrated from Denmark to Minnesota as a young man where he met his wife, Agnes.
 Agnes’ parents had also emigrated from Denmark where they were farmers.

 Carol, after graduating with a nursing degree (RN) in June of 1957, visited St. Croix as part of a Lutheran Church work group.
 Carol immediately connected with the island, especially with the Danish population.
 The leaders of the Lutheran Church on St. Croix were impressed with Carol and offered her a position as Matron of the Lutheran Church orphanage in Frederiksted known as The Queen Louise Home (QLH).
 Carol accepted the position and moved back to St. Croix a few months later.
-Carol kept busy caring for the children and directing the staff of the orphanage.
+Carol kept busy caring for the children and directing the staff of the QLH.

 Carol loved the beach at Cottages by the Sea and regularly brought the children from the orphanage down to swim where the water was calm and the beach was clean for the children to play.
 Of course, Tom would come out to see them when they were there.

 The rest is history……Carol and Tom were married at the Lutheran Church in Frederiksted in April 2, 1960.
 None of Carol’s family could afford to make the trip from Minnesota for her wedding, so the children at the orphanage were her family.
 At that time, Tom’s cousin, John David Merwin, was the governor of the Virgin Islands.
-With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful, however a little intimidating for Carol.
+With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful,

 2017 brought terrible destruction to the Caribbean with two Category 5 hurricanes, Irma and Maria, both affecting St Croix, St Thomas and St John.
 The intense eye of Maria passed over our Cottages and Frederiksted on September 19, causing widespread damage and devastation island wide.
 We were blessed to have only received minimal damage to the structures of our buildings, and after months of cleaning up our property, fixing the damage to the cottages, and waiting patiently for mother nature to return all of the sand to our beach that blew away in the storm, we put the past behind us and pressed forward with a new sense of love, community and endurance.
 2020 brought the worldwide shutdown due to COVID 19, but despite periods of island wide shut downs and travel restrictions, our cottages continued to prosper and move forward.